Factory Records: 1980s

-1985 saw the first release by Happy Mondays.
+Happy Mondays released their first album in 1985.
 New Order and Happy Mondays became the most successful bands on the label, bankrolling a host of other projects.
-Factory, and the Haçienda, became a cultural hub of the emerging techno and acid house genres and their amalgamation with post-punk guitar music (the "Madchester" scene).
-1986 saw Mick Middles' book Joy Division to New Order published by Virgin Books (later being reprinted under the title Factory).
-In 1989 the label extended its reach to fringe punk folk outfit To Hell With Burgundy.
+Factory and the Haçienda became a cultural hub of the emerging techno and acid house genres and their amalgamation with post-punk guitar music (the "Madchester" scene).
+Mick Middles' book Joy Division to New Order published in 1986 by Virgin Books (later being reprinted under the title Factory).
+In 1989, the label extended its reach to fringe punk folk outfit To Hell With Burgundy.
 Factory also opened a bar (The Dry Bar, FAC 201) and a shop (The Area, FAC 281) in the Northern Quarter of Manchester.

 1990s

-Factory's headquarters (FAC 251) on Charles Street, near the Oxford Road BBC building, were opened in September 1990 (prior to which the company was still registered at Alan Erasmus' flat in Didsbury).
+Factory's headquarters (FAC 251) on Charles Street, near the Oxford Road BBC building, were opened in September 1990; prior to this, the company was still registered at Alan Erasmus' flat in Didsbury.

 In 1991, Factory suffered two tragedies: the deaths of Martin Hannett and Dave Rowbotham.
 Hannett had recently re-established a relationship with the label, working with Happy Mondays, and tributes including a compilation album and a festival were organised.
 Rowbotham was one of the first musicians signed by the label; he was an original member of the Durutti Column and shared the guitar role with Vini Reilly; he was murdered and his body was found in his flat in Burnage.
-Saville's association with Factory was now reduced to simply designing for New Order and their solo projects (the band itself was in suspension, with various members recording as Electronic, Revenge and The Other Two).
+Saville's association with Factory was now reduced to simply designing for New Order and their solo projects (the band itself was in suspension, with various members recording as Electronic, Revenge and the Other Two).

 By 1992, the label's two most successful bands caused the label serious financial trouble.
 The Happy Mondays were recording their troubled fourth album Yes Please! in Barbados, and New Order reportedly spent £400,000 on recording their comeback album Republic.
 London Records were interested in taking over Factory but the deal fell through when it emerged that, due to Factory's early practice of eschewing contracts, New Order rather than the label owned New Order's back catalogue.

 Factory Communications Ltd, the company formed in 1981, declared bankruptcy in November 1992.
 Many former Factory acts, including New Order, found a new home at London Records.

 The Haçienda closed in 1997 and the building was demolished shortly afterwards.
 It was replaced by a modern luxury apartment block in 2003, also called The Haçienda.
 In October 2009, Peter Hook published his book on his time as co-owner of the Haçienda, How Not to Run a Club, and in 2010 he had six bass guitars made using wood from the Haçienda's dancefloor.